DCASE-REPO/DESED_task/README.md

 ## Installation Notes

-### Step 1
-By default `pytorch==1.11.0` CPU version is installed.
-Refer to https://pytorch.org/ to install the correct GPU-capable pytorch version.

-e.g. `conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`

-### Step 2
+### You want to run a recipe

+Then go to ./recipes/YOUR_DESIRED_RECIPE and run conda from there this script will create a suitable conda environment with all dependencies and pytorch with GPU support in order to run the recipe and download the data.

+### Only desed_task package
-run `python setup.py develop` to install the desed_task package
+run `python setup.py install` to install the desed_task package

-### Step 3

-Now you can run the DCASE Task 4 baseline recipes in `./recipes`

 ## Your own recipes ?
 If you want to share your recipe in this repo, do not hesitate to create a pull request.
+To be able to contribute/modify the code install desed_task via `python setup.py develop`.

 ### Note

-by default a pre-commit is installed via requirements.txt.
+by default a `pre-commit` is installed via `requirements.txt`.
-The pre-commit hook checks for Black formatting on the whole repository.
+The pre-commit hook checks for **Black formatting** on the whole repository.
 Black ensures that code style is consistent through the whole repository and recipes for better readability.